-Peach Creme Brulees is a super quick and easy dessert recipe that uses just seven simple ingredients and makes great use of juicy summer peaches.
+Peach Creme Brulee is a super quick and easy dessert recipe that uses just six simple ingredients and makes great use of juicy summer peaches.

 This is one of my favorite recipes to make during the summer peach season.